Multi-commodity flow problem: Usage

-Routing and wavelength assignment (RWA) in optical burst switching of Optical Network would be approached via multi-commodity flow formulas.
+Routing and wavelength assignment (RWA) in optical burst switching of Optical Network would be approached via multi-commodity flow formulas, if the network is equipped with wavelength conversion at every node.

 Register allocation can be modeled as an integer minimum cost multi-commodity flow problem: Values produced by instructions are source nodes, values consumed by instructions are sink nodes and registers as well as stack slots are edges.

 Solutions

 In the decision version of problems, the problem of producing an integer flow satisfying all demands is NP-complete, even for only two commodities and unit capacities (making the problem strongly NP-complete in this case).

 If fractional flows are allowed, the problem can be solved in polynomial time through linear programming, or through (typically much faster) fully polynomial time approximation schemes.

 Applications

-Multicommodify flow is applied in the overlay routing in content delivery.
+Multicommodity flow is applied in the overlay routing in content delivery.